theRenard/V4/README.md

 # V-4

-A starter boilerplate with just TS 4
+A boilerplate with just Parcel, TS 4 and eslinter.